The New Corporate Governance Code & Stakeholder Reporting - All You Need to Know

 - The new QCA Code and what it means for AIM companies

-- The new stakeholder reporting requirements affecting the Directors’ Remuneration Report, Strategic Report and Directors’ Report under the Companies (Miscellaneous Reporting) Regulations 2018 including pay ratio reporting, the new ‘s.172 Statement’ and the new obligation on ‘very large’ companies to state which corporate governance code they follow
+- The new stakeholder reporting requirements affecting the Directors' Remuneration Report, Strategic Report and Directors' Report under the Companies (Miscellaneous Reporting) Regulations 2018 including CEO pay ratio reporting, the 's.172 Statement' and the obligation on 'very large' companies to state which corporate governance code they follow

 - The Wates Corporate Governance Principles for Large Private Companies